Klingberg's late goal lifts Stars over Panthers 2-1

 SUNRISE, Fla.
+(AP) -- The Dallas Stars finally won one on the road.

-(AP) -- John Klingberg scored the winning goal with 1:07 left and the Dallas Stars beat the Florida Panthers 2-1 on Saturday night.
+John Klingberg scored the winning goal with 1:07 left and the Stars beat the Florida Panthers 2-1 on Saturday night.

+The Stars won for the fourth time in six games and snapped a six-game road losing streak.
+Their last road win was on Jan.
+17, a 7-6 win at the New York Rangers.

-Klingberg shot from the right circle and the puck went high into the net over the shoulder of James Reimer.
-The Stars won for the fourth time in six games.
+Tyler Seguin passed from the boards on the left side across to Klingberg in the right circle.
+Klingberg's shot went off the skate of Florida's Jussi Jokinen and high into the net over the shoulder of James Reimer.

+''I had time to aim and shoot and pick the spot,'' Klingberg said. ''I was going for the left side there, and maybe I got a little bit lucky at hitting the top of the skate of (Jokinen).''

+''There was lots of action.
+That's nice.
+It kept me going the whole time,'' Lehtonen said. ''I don't think we're thinking too much about our record or how we've played lately on the road.
+We just come here and compete and work hard for each other.
+Tonight, it worked.''

 Jamie Benn also scored a goal and had an assist for Dallas.
-Kari Lehtonen made 40 saves.
-Tyler Seguin had two assists.
+Seguin had two assists.

+''We did enough to find a way to win,'' Benn said. ''That's all that really matters when you're playing on the road against a good team fighting for a playoff lives, too.''

 Jonathan Huberdeau scored the Panthers' goal.
 Reimer made 32 saves for Florida, which has lost five of its past six.